spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 * Taken together, the sub-requirements must imply the parent requirement.

-* If the parent requirement is satisfied by a function (in the sense of an architectural element) *F* or by a logical or a technical component _E_, the sub-requirements must be satisfied by a white-box function of *F* or by sub-components of _E_, respectively.
+* If the parent requirement is satisfied by a function (in the sense of an architectural element) *F* or by a logical or a technical component _E_, the sub-requirements must be satisfied by a sub-function of *F* (in the sense of the functional hierarchy) or by sub-components of _E_, respectively.

 ### Derived requirements